Panjgur District

 Panjgur (literally: Five Graves) is home to several archaeological sites, including centuries-old tombs, an old dam called Band-e-Gillar, remnants of a fort at Khudabadan (the historical fort of Nawab Kharan) and some remnants of the old port of Issai.
 The seasonal Rakshan River flows right in the middle of Panjgur, dividing it into two parts, the northern and southern Panjgur.

 Etymology

 In Iranian languages, "panj" means "five" and "gor" means "graves".
 There are five popular graves in this district, which give it the name Panjgur or Panjgor.

 Administrative divisions

-The district is administratively subdivided into three tehsils which contain a total of 16 Union Councils:
+The district is administratively subdivided into the following tehsils which contain a total of 16 Union Councils: